 Report your qualified change in status to the Citi Benefits Center as soon as possible after your marriage and request that the assessment of imputed income be stopped.
-You will be required to provide proof of the marriage in order to stop the assessment of imputed income permanently.
+You will be required to provide proof of the marriage within 31 days in order to stop the assessment of imputed income permanently.
 Otherwise, imputed income will continue to be calculated.
-Call the Citi Benefits Center through ConnectOne at 1-800-881-3938.
-From the ConnectOne main menu, choose the "health and welfare benefits" option.
-For TDD and international assistance, please see the "For More Information" section.
+Call the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
+See the For More Information section for detailed instructions, including TDD and international assistance.